 Some of the victims on the floating wall are worth 10 points / 5 points.
 This is because 10 points / 5 points victims are on a tile near a linear wall.
-The colour in the figure is for illustration only.
-The field designer must keep in mind this rule when deciding on the location of the black and silver tiles, which can be changed during the run via a dice roll; in order to keep the maximum score consistent.
+The color in the figure is for illustration only.
+The field designer must remember this rule when deciding on the location of the black, blue, and silver tiles.
+They can be changed during the run via a dice roll to keep the maximum score consistent.